Regional-Modeling-LATMOS-IGE/FLEXPART/README.md

 ./setup_local.sh
 ```

-6. Get some ERA5 data for running FLEXPART
-Make sure you have a login and are setup to use the Copernicus Climate Data Store on Spirit.
+6. Setup to use the Copernicus Climate Data Store on Spirit.
 Register at: https://cds.climate.copernicus.eu/

+Setup the CDS API on Spirit by following these instructions: https://cds.climate.copernicus.eu/api-how-to

 # Run FLEXPART v10.4 on spirit (serial mode)